Botstiber Senior Design Entrepreneurship Competition

 Up to ten team prizes will be awarded in the amount of up to $2,000 per team, with the intention that the money will be used to reimburse supply expenditures for their senior design project.
 Teams will be awarded prizes in the spring term.

-Fall term (applications)
+Fall term (education and applications)

 Winter term (education and market development activities, competition presentation and awards)